-Even if an ocean, lake, or river looks crystal clear the water is filled with microscopic bits of life.
+Even when oceans, lakes, or rivers look crystal clear the water is filled with microscopic bits of life.
 The majority of these particles are too tiny for us to see but they are super reflective.
-When hit with bright lights, the particles show up (and usually ruin) the picture.
-Underwater shooters refer to this as “backscatter.”
+When hit with bright lights, the particles show up (and usually ruin) underwater photographs.
+Underwater shooters refer to this phenomenon as “backscatter.”

-The ability to light up the things you want to highlight without any backscatter is the mark of a professional underwater shooter.
+The ability to properly light the image without creating any backscatter is one of the marks of professional underwater shooters.

-On the road to becoming a pro, Greg took his share of terrible pictures.
-One almost great shot of a yellow perch was ruined by backscatter.
+On the road to becoming a pro, Greg took his share of throwaway shots.
+One near-great shot of a yellow perch was ruined by backscatter.
 But, rather than throwing the shot away, Greg jokingly labeled and filed it as the highly elusive “Polka Dot Perch.”

 If you’ve got a question or need to reach us, no problem!
-Send us an email or give us a call at –
+Send us an email at –